-A wet cough in COVID-19 typically occurs during the later stages of the disease, when it starts to affect the lungs.
-A person can use various breathing and positioning exercises to help clear the mucus associated with a wet cough.
+A person can use various breathing and positioning exercises to help clear the mucus or phlegm associated with a productive cough, or wet cough, in the later stages of COVID-19.

 A cough is a reflex action to help clear the airways of irritants.
 A productive, or wet cough, refers to when the body tries to clear the airways of phlegm.
 This describes the thick mucous present in the respiratory passages that the body may produce in excessive quantities during a respiratory infection.